YunzeMan/Lexicon3D/README.md

 - in order to use the LSeg model, please follow [this repo](https://github.com/pengsongyou/lseg_feature_extraction) to install the necessary dependencies.
 - in order to use the Swin3D model, please follow [this repo](https://github.com/microsoft/Swin3D) and [this repo](https://github.com/Yukichiii/Swin3D_Task) to install the necessary dependencies.

-Finally, please download the ScanNet dataset from the official website and follow the instructions [here](https://github.com/pengsongyou/openscene/blob/main/scripts/preprocess) to preprocess the ScanNet dataset and get RGB video frames and point clouds for each scannet scene.
+**Dataset Preparation.** Download the ScanNet dataset from the [official repository](https://github.com/ScanNet/ScanNet) and follow the instructions [here](https://github.com/pengsongyou/openscene/blob/main/scripts/preprocess) to preprocess the ScanNet dataset and get RGB video frames and point clouds for each scannet scene.

 ## Feature Extraction